NeuroTechX/bci-workshop/INSTRUCTIONS.md

 There are many other programming languages ( C, C++, Java, Processing, etc.); a diversity of **BCI toolboxes** ([OpenVIBE](http://openvibe.inria.fr/), [BCI2000](http://www.bci2000.org/wiki/index.php/Main_Page), [BCILAB](http://sccn.ucsd.edu/wiki/BCILAB), etc.); and even **other EEG devices** (OpenBCI, Emotiv EPOC, Neurosky Mindwave, etc.).

-Among those, we chose the **Python( or MATLAB)-Muse-MuLES** combination as it provides a lot of flexibility to hackers, but at the same time is simple enough that novice users can understand what they are doing.
+Among those, we chose the **Python( or MATLAB/Octave)-Muse-MuLES** combination as it provides a lot of flexibility to hackers, but at the same time is simple enough that novice users can understand what they are doing.
 Because of this choice, we are stuck with Windows OS; however, the goal of this workshop is to teach you about BCIs in general, so that you are able to apply this knowledge to the environment and tools of your choice.
 We won't focus much on tools here.

 These are the steps to setup your computer